Spring peeper

 These chirping calls are significant for communication in mating as females choose their mates based on the frequency and volume associated with them.
 Satellite males who do not make any calls also strategically place themselves near those that make louder calls in an attempt to intercept females.

-Temperature plays a large role in when the spring peeper begins breeding as well as the duration of mating calls.
-Therefore, climate change has the ability to significantly impact this species in the near future.
+Temperature plays a large role in when the spring peeper begins breeding as well as the duration of mating.
+Warm spells result in a massive increased calling rate.

 Description

-Spring peepers are tan or brown frog with a dark cross on their dorsa (thus the Latin name crucifer, meaning cross-bearer), though sometimes the marking may be indistinct.
-They have a body length between less than 25 mm to 38 mm and a mass between 3 and 5 g.
+The spring peeper is a tan, grey, or brown frog with a dark cross on its dorsa (thus the Latin name crucifer, meaning cross-bearer), though sometimes the marking may be indistinct.
+Dark lines can also be found between the eyes and in a crossband on the hindlimbs of P. crucifer.
+It has a body length between less than 25 mm to 38 mm and a mass between 3 and 5 g.

+Unlike some other Pseudacris species, P. crucifer does not have white lines on its lips, but its lips may be lighter than its head.

 Anatomy and physiology

 The species has large toe pads for climbing, although it is more at home amid the loose debris of the forest floor.
+Because of its toepads, the spring peeper was once thought to be more closely related to treefrogs than chorus frogs and was placed in the genus Hyla, but it is now in the genus Pseudacris.

-The color variations of P. crucifer are mostly tan, brown, olive green, and gray.
+The color variations of P. crucifer are mostly tan, brown, yellow, pink, olive green, and gray.
 All have a slightly pale yellow coloration on the inside of the thighs.
 Females are lighter-colored, while males are slightly smaller and usually have dark throats.
 Females have a bulkier abdomen.
 Skin color of Spring Peepers is also affected by temperature and light.
 Coloration is dynamic and adaptable in this species.
 It can be altered quickly, in 15 to 45 minutes, in order to better camouflage from predators.

 This frog has a vocal sac that expands and deflates like a balloon to create a short and distinct peeping sound.
 Only males can make this loud high-pitched noise, and they use it to attract mates.

 In the female spring peeper, protruding beyond the lower jaw of the frog sits its snout.
 Through the use of adhesive pads located on the tips of their non-webbed fingers, spring peepers can stick to particular materials.
 Males and females are differentiated from one another through the darkening of the skin beneath the jaw in males.
 Males have a body length ranging from 18–30 mm, and females have a body length ranging from 20–35 mm.